ichtrojan/laravel-otp/README.md

     $schedule->command('otp:clean')->daily();
 }
 ```

-In laravel 11 the `app/Console/Kernel.php` was removed, to schedule a task, add this to the `routes/console.php`
+In Laravel 11, the `app/Console/Kernel.php` file has been removed.
+To schedule a task, you can now add it directly to `routes/console.php` as follows:
 ```php
 <?php

 use Illuminate\Support\Facades\Schedule;

 Schedule::command('otp:clean')->daily();
 ```

-check if your task has been added to schedule using command:
+You can check if your task has been added to the schedule by using the following artisan command:
 `php artisan schedule:list`